taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 ### Guardian Pipeline And Error Handler

-The next thing that we need to do is create a pipeline of Guardian plugs to help handle HTTP requests that are made to our API.
+The next thing that we need to do is create a pipeline of Guardian plugs to help handle requests that are made to our API.

-This pipeline will watch over the authorization header that is attached to the requests that our API receives and validate the token inside that header to ensure the client that is making the request is authorized.
+This pipeline will watch over the authorization header that is attached to the requests that our API receives and ensure that the authorization token exists and is valid.

 We will create this pipeline inside that auth directory that we created earlier.